kroitor/gjk.c/README.md

 For a 1D number line we need a 1-simplex of two points to enclose the Origin.
 If we can find such two points then our shapes do intersect indeed.
 If we cannot find such two points then our initial shapes must have some distance (non-zero difference) between them.
 For 2D coordinate plane a 2-simplex of three points (a triangle) is necessary to enclose the Origin.
 In 3D space we need a 3-simplex of four points (a tetrahedron).
 These are all examples of simplest possible shape primitives in given dimensions.

-WORK IN PROGRESS, A live demo of GJK in a 3D-space and a video GJK in action coming up soon )
+WORK IN PROGRESS, A live demo of GJK in a 3D-space and a video of GJK in action coming up soon )

 ### Distance or Depth Of Collision